Welcome to the OWASP Top 10 - 2021

 Suppose we take these two distinct data sets and try to merge them on frequency.
 In that case, the Tooling and HaT data will drown the more accurate (but broad) TaH data and is a good part of why something like Cross-Site Scripting has been so highly ranked in many lists when the impact is generally low to moderate.
 It's because of the sheer volume of findings.
 (Cross-Site Scripting is also reasonably easy to test for, so there are many more tests for it as well).

 In 2017, we introduced using incidence rate instead to take a fresh look at the data and cleanly merge Tooling and HaT data with TaH data.
 The incidence rate asks what percentage of the application population had at least one instance of a vulnerability type.
 We don't care if it was one-off or systemic.
 That's irrelevant for our purposes; we just need to know how many applications had at least one instance, which helps provide a clearer view of the testing is findings across multiple testing types without drowning the data in high-frequency results.
+This corresponds to a risk related view as an attacker needs only one instance to attack an application successfully via the category.

 What is your data collection and analysis process?